uktrade/ords/README.md

 ## What is ORDS?

 ORDS stands for Open Regulation Document Standard.
 It is designed for use by all UK Regulators who publish legally enforceable guidance, codes of conducts, standards and similar documents online in HTML, PDF or any other format.
-It can also be used by organisations who re-publish or create indexes of regulatory documents, such as the Open Regulation Platform (ORP).
+It can also be used by organisations who re-publish or create indexes of regulatory documents, such as the Find business regulations (FBR) service.

 This standard has been developed by the [Regulation Directorate](https://www.gov.uk/government/collections/smarter-regulation) (RD), part of the [Department of Business and Trade](https://www.gov.uk/government/organisations/department-for-business-and-trade), in collaboration with regulators.
 RD is responsible for co-ordinating regulatory reform, working to make UK regulations easier to access, and reduce the compliance costs for businesses.
-RD is also producing the Find Business Regulations (FBR) sevice on GOV.UK.
+RD is also producing the Find business regulations (FBR) sevice on GOV.UK.

 ## What is it used for?